 Substantial additional performance gains are no doubt possible by extending our trace-based JIT to handle more types of instructions (such as the floating point bytecodes) and by applying classical optimizations such as common subexpression elimination.
 Improving the performance of compiled code by applying classical optimizations is relatively well understood.
 Hence, on its own, such an effort seems to have relatively little to contribute to research.
 Moreover, it would require significant engineering work and likely could only be undertaken by a well-funded project.

-1 Virtual instruction bodies as nested functions
+package virtual instruction bodies as nested functions.
+Second, how

 An better option for implementing callable virtual instruction bodies might be to define them as nested functions.
 Nested functions are a common extension to C, implemented by gcc and other C compilers, that allows one function to be declared within another.
 The idea is that each virtual instruction body is declared as a separate nested function, with all bodies nested within the main interpreter function.
 Important interpreter variables, like the vPC, are defined, as currently, as local variables in the main interpreter function but can be used from the nested function implementing each virtual instruction body as well.